-Cornering light gives better illumination of the side of the road and the corner area.
+This cornering light gives better illumination of the side of the road and the corner area.
 The dynamic lighting is controlled automatically according to speed and the steering wheel angle.

-The two main headlights move at different angles to prevent the area in front of the vehicle being completely in the dark.
+The two main headlights move at different angles to avoid that the front of the vehicle is left completely in the dark.

-The system operates after a speed of about 10 km/h.
+The system operates from a speed of about 10 km/h. ■